mahm44/culinary_tour_map/README.md

-# GGR472 Group Project: Toronto Culinary Tourism Map
+# Toronto Culinary Tourism Map
 This repository contains the code and resources used to make our Toronto Culinary Tourism Map, a web map that highlights the diverse culinary landscape of downtown Toronto.

 ## Repository Contents